BobDG/Blaze-VideoCell/README.md

-# Blaze-VimeoCell
+# Blaze-VideoCell
-A cell for Blaze with a specific goal - to show Vimeo video's
+A cell for Blaze with a specific goal - to show video's